 Two Brewers (114 Clapham High St, Lambeth), party and cabaret bar, karaoke, drag shows, rugby sports nights, house and guest DJs, bingo and karaoke nights.

 Union and Tool Shed (66 Albert Embankment, Vauxhall), two-room underground dance club nights and afterhours.
-Various nights include: Bootylicious last Saturdays gay urban music parties; Nudity Naked Dance Club Sunday afternoon dancing/cruising, and monthly 4th Sunday afternoon naked foam parties; and Wrong, Saturday morning after-hours underground tech house dance party.
+Various nights include: Bootylicious last Saturdays gay urban music parties; and Wrong, Saturday morning after-hours underground tech house dance party.
+After a popular run, the Nudity Naked Dance Club Sunday afternoon dancing/cruising, and monthly 4th Sunday afternoon naked foam parties ended in July 2018.

 The Vauxhall Street Food Garden (South Lambeth Rd, Vauxhall), open weekdays 11:30am-10pm behind Fire Club, with global street food vendors, craft beers, cocktails, garden seating and WiFi.

 XXL at Pulse Club (1 Invicta Plaza, Southbank), big dance venue near Southwark Tube station, Saturday and Wednesdays, men-only low-cost, circuit parties, stripped-down bears, musclemen, guys of all kinds and ages.